 I like to think that when Joseph’s brothers were able to embrace him after so many years, they realized how much they actually missed him.
 Let’s keep that in mind, and go the extra distance to be reunited with our families.

 Questions for discussion

-Rabbi James Michaels is the director of pastoral care at the Charles E. Smith Life Communities in Rockville.
+Rabbi James Michaels is the director of clinical pastoral education at the Charles E. Smith Life Communities.